salujajaskeerat/ELP305-TribeD-documentation/index.md

 ### 10.3.3 Inverter (For converting DC to AC)

 The battery provides a DC, but the household appliances and the electrical grid of a household require an AC.
-Therefore, the DC current first needs to be converted into AC current using an inverter device.
+Therefore, the DC needs to be converted into AC using an inverter device.

 [Back to Table of Contents](#table-of-contents)